microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vagrant/local_vagrant_windows/_index.md

     > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)**

 * The Vagrantfile executes a script on the VM OS to install all the needed artifacts as well to inject environment variables.
-Edit the [*scripts/vars.ps1*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/local/vagrant/windows/scripts/vars.ps1) Powershell script to match the Azure service principal you've just created.
+Edit the [*scripts/vars.ps1*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/local/vagrant/windows/scripts/vars.ps1) PowerShell script to match the Azure service principal you've just created.

   * subscriptionId=Your Azure subscription ID
   * appId=Your Azure service principal name
   * password=Your Azure service principal password
   * tenantId=Your Azure tenant ID
-  * resourceGroup=Azure resource group Name
+  * resourceGroup=Azure resource group name
   * location=Azure region

 ## Deployment